 These risks have been identified over the years by undertaking risk assessments supported by flood modelling studies.
-Historical risk assessments have been undertaken by the pre-amalgamation shire councils in order to inform their disaster management plans.
 Flood modelling of the Burnett River has been undertaken to help inform our understanding of the impact of various levels of flooding in the region.
 These historical risk assessments and flood studies are available through the North Burnett Regional Council.
 They are detailed in the following table:

-Flood Studies Disaster Risk Assessments Gayndah Flood Study Part 1 Gayndah Flood Study Part 2 Mundubbera Flood Study Natural Disaster Risk Assessments undertaken by pre-amalgamation shires: Biggenden Eidsvold Mt Perry Monto Gayndah (note the historical risk assessment for Mundubbera cannot be located)
+FLOOD STUDIES DISASTER RISK ASSESSMENTS Gayndah Flood Study Part 1 Gayndah Flood Study Part 2 Mundubbera Flood Study Natural Disaster Risk Assessments undertaken by pre-amalgamation shires: